xuanthudao/assignment-2--human-centered-design--mwd-270--spring-2021/README.md

 * Place all images in the `img` folder.
 * Do not remove any of the `.gitignore` files.
 * All code must adhere to the enclosed EditorConfig rules.
+* All JavaScript code must go in the anonymous function assigned to the `window.onload` event.
 * The axe plugin must report no errors.
 * ESLint must report no errors.
 * StyleLint must report no errors.